wiktorpiela/data_analysis/election_2020_supplement.md

 **Insights**

-  - correlation between share of votes cast on basis voting certificate seems to be exist - especially in places, where this share was higher than usually
+  - correlation between share of votes cast on basis voting certificate seems to exist - especially in places, where this share was higher than usually

   - the opportunity to vote on the basis of the voting certificate was